Snail: Diet

-Snails eating habits vary widely, with some being generalists and some being specialist feeders.
-Snails feed at night.
-They feed primarily on decaying organic matter.
-Their diet also includes fungi, lichens, green foliage, worms, centipedes, insects, animal feces, carrion, and other slugs.
-Some snails feed on other snails too.
+The average snail's diet varies greatly depending on the species, including different feeding styles from herbivores to highly specialized feeders and parasites.
+Some snails like Euglandina rosea, or rosy wolfsnail, are carnivorous and prey on other snails.
+However, most land snails are herbivores or omnivores.
+Among land snails, there is also a large variation in preference for specific food.
+For example, Cepaea nemoralis, or the grove snail, prefers dead plant material over fresh herbs or grasses.
+Age may also impact food preference, with adult grove snails showing a significantly larger preference for dead plant material than juvenile grove snails.
+Other snails, like the generalist herbivore Arianta arbustorum, or copse snail, choose their meals based on availability, consuming a mix of arthropods, wilted flowers, fresh and decayed plant material, and soil.

+Generally, land snails are most active at night due to the damp weather.
+The humid nighttime air minimizes water evaporation and is beneficial to land snails because their movement requires mucus, which is mostly composed of water.
+In addition to aiding movement, mucus plays a vital role in transporting food from the gill to the mouth, cleansing the mantle cavity, and trapping food before ingestion.

 Types of snails by habitat

 Slugs

 Gastropods that lack a conspicuous shell are commonly called slugs rather than snails.
 Some species of slug have a maroon-brown shell, some have only an internal vestige that serves mainly as a calcium lactate repository, and others have some to no shell at all.
-Other than that there is little morphological difference between slugs and snails.
+Other than that, there is little morphological difference between slugs and snails.
 There are however important differences in habitats and behavior.

 A shell-less animal is much more maneuverable and compressible, so even quite large land slugs can take advantage of habitats or retreats with very little space, retreats that would be inaccessible to a similar-sized snail.
 Slugs squeeze themselves into confined spaces such as under loose bark on trees or under stone slabs, logs or wooden boards lying on the ground.
 In such retreats they are in less danger from either predators or desiccation.
 Those are often suitable places for laying their eggs.

 Slugs as a group are far from monophyletic; scientifically speaking "slug" is a term of convenience with little taxonomic significance.
 The reduction or loss of the shell has evolved many times independently within several very different lineages of gastropods.
 The various taxa of land and sea gastropods with slug morphology occur within numerous higher taxonomic groups of shelled species; such independent slug taxa are not in general closely related to one another.